 Raise the side rails.

-Make sure the patient is comfortable.
+Make sure the patient feels comfortable.

-(Figure 2-33)
+(Fig. 2-33)

-Used when moving the patient, if he can participate in it and control the position of the head and hands; the need to move the patient at a 90° angle from a chair to a wheelchair or other seat.
+Used when moving the patient, if he can participate in it and control the position of his head and hands; the need to move the patient at a 90° angle from a chair to a wheelchair or other seat.

 Stand facing the patient.

-Counting to "three", swing.
+Counting to three, swing.

 Place the patient on the bed.
 Stand on the side facing him.
 Spread your legs 30 cm wide.
 Bend your knees.
 Keep your back straight!